seanbaxter/DirectXShaderCompiler/docs/AliasAnalysis.rst

 Alias analysis driven transformations
 -------------------------------------

-LLVM includes several alias-analysis driven transformations which can be used with any of the implementations above.
+LLVM37 includes several alias-analysis driven transformations which can be used with any of the implementations above.

 The ``-adce`` pass